EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 Another problem for me with the kinesis was the _control_ and _alt_ keys.
 All the places I could put them were hard to reach.
 I found my solution in someone elses layout.
-They had changed their _space_ be _control_ when held.
+They had changed their _space_ to be _control_ when held.
 But with the thumb keys I had _space_, _enter_, _backspace_ and _delete_.
 Voila!
 I have _Control_ and _Alt_ on both thumbs and on the easiest keys to reach.